Frequently Asked Questions

 All creators on MakersPlace are provided with a hosted digital wallet that is securely managed by MakersPlace using the highest grade security.

 Your wallet address is your ID on the Ethereum blockchain.
 Your wallet address is used to digitally sign all your creations on MakersPlace and it's also used to receive funds when someone purchases your work.

 Ether or Ξ is the cyptocurrency used to interact with Ethereum.
 It's also the primary cryptocurrency used by MakersPlace to buy and sell your digital creations.

 Ethereum is considered a world computer, operated by many computers across the world.
 This means that interacting with it incurs a transaction fee called gas to compensate the operators of Ethereum.

 This gas fee is paid in Ether and can vary in price depending on how quickly you wish to publish your creations and the demand on the blockchain.
-Generally, you should expect this fee to range from a few cents to less than $1 USD.
+Generally, you should expect this fee to range from a few cents to a few dollars.